blaenk/blaenk.github.io/provider/notes/algorithms.markdown

 Prefix-free codes can be easily represented using a trie where left links are `0` and right links are `1`.
 Leave nodes contain the character represented by the bits of the edges of the path used to reach them.
 Each node in the trie has an associated frequency (used during construction) and character (for leaves).

-Constructing the trie consists of first creating a forest of 1-node trees --- all of which are leaves --- one for each character in the input, with its frequency variable set to the number of times it appears in the input.
+Constructing the trie consists of first creating a forest of 1-node trees---all of which are leaves---one for each character in the input, with its frequency variable set to the number of times it appears in the input.
 The trie is then constructed from the bottom-up by merging the two least frequent characters (nodes) with a new parent node with its frequency set to their sum.
 This is greatly facilitated by a priority queue:

 ~~~ {lang="java" text="trie construction"}
 Node buildTrie(int[] freq) {